aneoconsulting/ArmoniK/test/test_plan.md

 # The product and the functionalities to test
 ## Products
-- Bench "0.11.4" , Stresstest " v samples" on ArmoniK "2.11.0"
+- Bench "0.11.4" , Stresstest "2.12.0" on ArmoniK "2.11.0"
-- The Duration of submission
-- The Duration of processing
-- The Duration of retrieving results
-- The Throughtput for submission
+- The submission of the tasks
-- The Throughput for processing
+- The processing of the tasks
-- The Throughtput for retrieving results
+- The retrieving of the results

 # Prerequisite and exigences
 - Deploy ArmoniK with different partitions of bench (different number of pods in each partition)